Last updated: May 2026 · Verified against manufacturer specs · Download CSV

 Reality Check: Are the Claims Legit?

 All manufacturers quote cell-level rated capacity.
 Usable output is ~80-85% due to inverter losses.
 A "512Wh" station delivers ~410-435Wh to devices.
-This is normal industry-wide.
+This is normal industry-wide, not a scam.

-✓ All listed models pass the weight test
+✓ All listed models pass the weight/capacity sanity check.

 ALLPOWERS R600 — tested by BatterySkills